hacktiv8-fp-golang/final-project-01/readme.md

 ![Contributors](https://img.shields.io/badge/contributors-3-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 A simple RESTful API for managing to-do tasks.
-This project is part of the Final Project 01 for the Magang dan Studi Independen (MSIB) program at Hacktiv8.
+This project is part of the Final Project 01 for the Magang dan Studi Independen Bersertifikat (MSIB) program at Hacktiv8.

 ## Team Members